user1hunter/dinner-generator/README.md

 ### Features
 * Users have their own profile which they fill with their own dinner options
+* Users can then have one of their dinner options returned to them on the Generator View
+* Each User is able to navigate to the Dinners List view where they can see all of their dinner options

 ## How To Use